Cornelius Vanderbilt Professor, Department of Special Education, Department of Special Education

-Gifted with emphasis on minority children and youth; recruitment and retention of diverse students in gifted education and Advanced Placement classes/programs; underachievement and closing achievement and opportunity gaps by race and income; equity issues in testing and assessment; multicultural education; issues in urban education.
+Gifted with emphasis on minority children and youth; recruitment and retention of racially different students in gifted education and Advanced Placement classes/programs; underachievement and closing achievement and opportunity gaps by race and income; equity issues in testing and assessment; multicultural education; issues in urban education; family involvement.

 Donna Y. Ford, Ph.D., is Professor of Education and Human Development at Vanderbilt University.
 She teaches in the Department of Special Education and holds a joint appointment in the Department of Teaching and Learning.
 Dr. Ford has been a Professor of Special Education at the Ohio State University, an Associate Professor of Educational Psychology at the University of Virginia, and a researcher with the National Research Center on the Gifted and Talented.
 She also taught at the University of Kentucky.

 Professor Ford earned her Doctor of Philosophy degree in Urban Education (educational psychology) (1991), Masters of Education degree (counseling) (1988), and Bachelor of Arts degree in communications and Spanish (1984) from Cleveland State University.

 Professor Ford conducts research primarily in gifted education and multicultural/urban education.
-Specifically, her work focuses on: (1) recruiting and retaining culturally diverse students in gifted education; (2) multicultural and urban education; (3) minority student achievement and underachievement; and (4) family involvement.
+Specifically, her work focuses on: (1) recruiting and retaining culturally different students in gifted education; (2) multicultural and urban education; (3) achievement gaps; (4) minority student achievement and underachievement; and (5) family involvement.
 She consults with school districts, educational, and legal organizations in the areas of gifted education, Advanced Placement, and multicultural/urban education.
 Professor Ford’s courses focus on these topics.